ARastrojo/Metagenomics/UNIT_3_De_Novo_Assembly.md

 > NOTE: In the quality filtering step, modify the MINLEN argument considering the original read length.
 Consider that reads with a minimum of 50% of the average original size are ok for subsequent analyses.

-Submit this document as a task to Moodle/Unit3 before XXth of XX.
+Submit this document as a task to Moodle/Unit3 before 15th of May.